-Designed with developmentally inspired seating

-Explorer Mini inspires and promotes safe, stable, and upright postures enabling typical, everyday movements.
+Designed with developmentally inspired seating Explorer Mini inspires and promotes safe, stable, and upright postures enabling typical, everyday movements.

 A uniquely designed saddle seat puts the pelvis in an active position.

-the Explorer Mini.

-provides a place for weight bearing through the arms and trunk to help improve strength, endurance, and postural control.
+Adjustable seating that's similar to a highchair and meets your child's needs.
+The saddle seat is even removable to allow your child to sit or stand in the Explorer Mini.
+Adjustable table height provides a place for weight bearing through the arms and trunk to help improve strength, endurance, and postural control.